chunglabmit/nuggt/README.md

 number of cells found in that region.
 If the level is 1 through 6, then there are two columns (the segment ID column will be missing).
 The file has a header that gives the column names, strings are quoted and the counts are not quoted.
+* **output-points-file** *count-points-in-region* will write the input points to the *output-points-file*, transformed into the reference space.
+This operation is optional.
 * **level** is the atlas granularity level to be accessed with 7 as the finest and 1 as the coarsest.
 At levels 1 through 6, the counts for segments in a particular region will be accumulated together, at level 7, each segment